 The Planning Authority will continue to support the infrastructural development of transmission networks in order to extend current capacity and improve their condition.
 However, the visual impact of the infrastructure (both energy and telecommunications) will be an important consideration by the Planning Authority.
 Most towns in the County are now covered by DSL Broadband Coverage, with others areas planned for service provision.
-The following Map from the Department of Communications indicates the extent of areas targeted, to be covered by wireless broadband in the County, under the National Broadband Scheme (NBS).

-Figure 20: Broadband coverage in County Cavan, as follows:
+Figure 12: Broadband coverage in County Cavan